citusdata/podyn/README.md

 ## Stream changes from DynamoDB

-After the initial data load, you can continuously stream changes using:
+After schema creation and the initial data load, you can continuously stream changes using:

 ```
-java -jar target/dynamodb-to-postgres-1.0.jar --postgres-jdbc-url jdbc:postgresql://host:5432/postgres?sslmode=require&user=citus&password=pw --changes --citus
+java -jar target/dynamodb-to-postgres-1.0.jar --postgres-jdbc-url "jdbc:postgresql://host:5432/postgres?sslmode=require&user=citus&password=pw" --changes --citus

 Replicating changes for table events
 ...
 ```

 The changes are processed in batches and new fields are added to the table as columns.
-The changes are translated into delete  or upsert statements that are sent to postgres using a connection pool (size specified using `-n`).
+The changes are translated into delete  or upsert statements that are sent to postgres over multiple  connections (specified using `-n`) to achieve high throughput.

 When running the command immediately after a data load, some changes that were made prior to the data load may be re-applied, causing the replicated database to temporarily regress.
 However, since the changes are applied in the same order they will eventually arrive at the current value.
 After loading a batch of changes into the database, a checkpoint is made.
 If the tool is restarted, it will continue from its last checkpoint.
 The checkpoints are stored in DynamoDB tables prefixed with `d2p_migration_`.